 In the latest episode of Brick by Brick, Berkley Edwards is featured and the Gophers wrap up non-conference play.

-Rob Reeves is in his fourth season coaching the Gophers' H-backs and tight ends.
+Rob Reeves is in his fifth season as an assistant coach at Minnesota.
+He coaches the Gophers' H-backs and tight ends.

 For three seasons prior to joining the Minnesota staff, Reeves was the running backs coach at Northern Illinois.
 At each stop, Reeves has helped Kill develop some of the nation's top rushing attacks.
 Reeves coached NIU running back Chad Spann to back-to-back First-Team All-MAC honors in 2009 and 2010.
 Spann was named the MAC's Most Valuable Player in 2010 as well.